-Prader-Willi syndrome (PWS) is a rare genetic condition that affects growth and development.
+Prader-Willi syndrome is a rare genetic condition that affects growth and development.

-- It’s not a life-threatening condition; however, the weight gain from uncontrolled eating can lead to serious health issues, such as obesity and diabetes.
+- Weight gain from uncontrolled eating can cause obesity and diabetes.

-- With support from health professionals, people with PWS can lead healthy fulfilling lives.
+- People with Prader-Willi syndrome can lead healthy, fulfilling lives.

 What causes Prader-Willi syndrome?

-PWS occurs when several genes on chromosome 15 are deleted or not expressed.
-This affects the part of the brain (the hypothalamus) that regulates hormones and appetite, as well as the development of muscle tone and expression of emotions.
+Prader-Willi syndrome occurs when several genes on chromosome 15 are deleted or not expressed.
+This happens by chance and is not passed down in families.
+Why it happens is unknown.
+This genetic change affects the part of your brain (the hypothalamus) that regulates hormones and appetite, as well as the development of muscle tone and expression of emotions.

 What are the symptoms of Prader-Willi syndrome?

-Babies with PWS tend to be floppy and have trouble sucking.
-By about two years old, they tend to be short for their age, with small hands and feet, and their desire to eat all the time is present.
-There may be signs of delays with learning to walk and talk, and with difficulties cognition (thinking) and behaviour, such as temper tantrums and stubbornness.
+Babies tend to be floppy and have trouble sucking.
+By about 2 years old, children with Prader-Willi syndrome tend to be short for their age, with small hands and feet, and want to eat all the time.

-PWS can cause other problems, such as obesity due to over-eating, osteoporosis, sleep and breathing issues and lack of sexual development.
+Other problems develop during later on, such as obesity due to over-eating, osteoporosis, sleep and breathing issues, and lack of sexual development.

 How is Prader-Willi syndrome diagnosed?